sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ## Current Status

-- Group created on GCexchange (link)
+- Group created on GCexchange
 - 30 members from 9 departments
 - Only ESDC has shared assessments